bearwithtea/Breathe/README.md

 # Meditation
 ### An extension for RayCast that allows the user easy access to breathing exercises and mindfulness meditation.

- Using a small amount of React, the Raycast API, and a bit of markdown, I was able to create a GIF that progressed sideways for four seconds, imitating the box breathing technique used for meditation.
+ Using a small amount of React, the Raycast API, and a bit of markdown, I was able to create a GIF that progresses sideways for four seconds, imitating the box breathing technique used for meditation.

 ![MeditationCode](https://github.com/bearwithtea/Meditation/assets/132114816/bba50d9a-c5a4-46e6-839a-a8f7528d8f40)